MSP-Greg/docs/content/actions/reference/workflow-syntax-for-github-actions.md

 ### **`jobs.<job_id>.continue-on-error`**

 Prevents a workflow run from failing when a job fails.
 Set to `true` to allow a workflow run to pass when this job fails.
+The pass/fail indicator for the push/pull-request event that triggered the run is not affected by this setting, as it is based on whether all jobs pass.
+Hence, it is not equivalent to the 'allow-failure' setting available in other CI systems.

 #### Example preventing a specific failing matrix job from failing a workflow run